AnaidaBabu/AQUESSE-BEACHHACK-5/README.md

 *ASSUMPTION Here we look forward this project to collaborate with KTDC,which helps us to make tourists more reliable and make the implementation more easier and efficient.

-*TEXT STACK PHP MySQL Database HTML CSS BOOTSTRAP WORDPRESS *ANY PAID/OPEN SOURCE SOFTWARE USED & LICENSE INFO LICENSE INFO-GPL(GENERAL PUBLIC LICENSE)
+*TEXT STACK PHP MySQL Database HTML CSS BOOTSTRAP WORDPRESS *ANY PAID/OPEN SOURCE SOFTWARE USED & LICENSE INFO LICENSE INFO-GPL(GENERAL PUBLIC LICENSE)  THEXTRUDER BETA-FINAL-BH5.pptx